noshluk2/ROS2-Ultimate-Course-for-Beginners/README.md

-## About this repository
+# ROS2 Ultimate Course for Beginners
 - This repository is great support to students of course
-**ROS2 Ultimate course for Starters** [Link](https://www.udemy.com/user/e8894488-eb79-45f5-aef1-f3a8733b6f43/)
+**ROS2 Ultimate course for Beginners** [Discounted_Link](https://www.udemy.com/course/ros2-ultimate-course-for-starters/?couponCode=GITHUB)
-- people who are  learning ROS2 and needs scripts and explaination in the form of articles on *https://robotisim.com/* .
+- People who are  learning ROS2 and needs scripts and explaination in the form of articles on *https://robotisim.com/* .
+- You can check free previews in the course
+- Notes are provided as freebies

 ## How to Use The Packages
 - After Clonning the repo in **your_workspace/src/** then move to your_workspace(with cd ..) and perform colcon build